 While Amazon is known for being very secretive about data, its philosophy on sharing with sellers is that Amazon will share the seller’s own data in all sorts of forms, but not share much else beyond the products that the seller has already listed.

-And the exceptions to that rule are around information that Amazon shares with sellers because it wants sellers to act on the information for Amazon’s own benefit (such as adding product selection that Amazon wants to get into its catalog).
+The exceptions to that rule have to do with information that Amazon shares with sellers because it wants them to act on the information for Amazon’s own benefit (such as adding product selection that Amazon wants in its catalog).

 The Payments reports are useful for looking at what fees you had to pay Amazon for selling an item, shipping an item, or refunding an item, as well as various other less clearly understood fees.
 Within these reports, you can look at a couple of useful views: